Library of Celsus: Architecture

 A crypt containing Celsus's decorated marble sarcophagus was located beneath the floor of the apse.
 It was unusual in Roman culture for someone to be buried within a library or even within city limits, so this was a special honour for Celsus, reflecting his prominent role as a public official.

 The three remaining walls were lined with either two or three levels of niches measuring 2.55×1.1×0.58 m on average, which would have held the armaria to house the scrolls.
 These niches, which were backed with double walls, may have also had a function to control the humidity and protect the scrolls from the extreme temperature.
 The upper level was a gallery with a balcony overlooking the main floor, creating a lofty spatial effect inside.
 It could be reached via a set of stairs built into the walls, which added structural support.
 The ceiling was flat and may have had a central round oculus to provide more light.

 The design of the library, with its ornate, balanced façade, reflects the influence of Greek style on Roman architecture, which reached its height in the second century.

 After the Aegean Sea earthquake of October 20, 2020, the performance of the reconstructed library was tested, and it performed well in terms of seismic behavior and the interaction between the adjacent walls and façade.

+Other finds

+A large seven-branched menorah, approximately 20 cm x 18.5 cm, was engraved on the second step from the top of the staircase leading to the library.
+It postdates the staircase's probable construction around 117, but its precise date is unknown and it may have been added during a later restoration or another period of use.